modxcms/baseline-mgr/README.md

 ###Installing Your Theme in Other Projects

 To copy your theme into another project, you simply download the `manager/templates/mytheme/` directory, and upload it to the new istallation.
-Then follow the steps in the previous section to change to the new theme.
+Then follow the steps in the previous section to change the system settings to use the new theme.
+The MODX Manager automatically scans the `manager/templates/` directory for themes.